-As of December 31, 2010, we had a \$1.795 billion bank credit facility (the "credit facility"), of which \$1.365 billion was outstanding.
+As of December 31, 2010, we had a \$1.473 billion bank credit facility (the "credit facility"), of which \$1.169 billion was outstanding.
 The credit agreement governing the credit facility contains various covenants that, among other things, impose certain limitations on mergers and acquisitions, consolidations and sales of certain assets, liens, the incurrence of additional indebtedness, certain restricted payments and certain transactions with affiliates.
 See Note 5 in our Notes to Consolidated Financial Statements for information regarding material financial covenants.

-As of December 31, 2010, we had no outstanding balance under our \$430.3 million revolving credit facility, with \$427.2 million of unused lines after taking into account \$3.1 million of letters of credit issued under the credit facility.
+As of December 31, 2010, we had no outstanding balance under our \$304.2 million revolving credit facility, with \$303.8 million of unused lines after taking into account \$0.4 million of letters of credit issued under the credit facility.
 As of the same date, based on the terms and conditions of our debt arrangements, all of our unused revolving credit lines were available to be borrowed and used for general corporate purposes.
-Our revolving credit commitments are scheduled to expire on December 31, 2012.
+Our revolving credit commitments are scheduled to expire in the amounts of \$79.0 million and \$225.2 million on September 30, 2011 and December 31, 2014, respectively.
 See "Going Private Transaction" below for information regarding drawdowns under our revolving credit facility to fund, in part, the Going Private Transaction.

-New Financing
+New Financings

-On April 23, 2010, we completed a new financing that provided for a new term loan under our existing credit facility in the aggregate principal amount of \$600 million.
-The new term loan matures in October 2017, and, since September 30, 2010, has been subject to quarterly reductions of 0.25% with a final payment at maturity representing 92.75% of the original principal amount.
+On April 23, 2010, we completed new financings that provided for a new term loan under our existing credit facility in the aggregate principal amount of \$250 million.
+The new term loan matures in October 2017, and since September 30, 2010, has been subject to quarterly reductions of 0.25%, with a final payment at maturity representing 92.75% of the original principal amount.
 The net proceeds of the new term loan were largely used to repay an existing term loan and the full balance of outstanding revolving credit loans under our credit facility.
-See Note 5 in our Notes to Consolidated Financial Statements for further information on the new financing.
+On the same date, we also reduced the total revolving credit commitments under our revolving credit facility from \$400.0 million to \$304.2 million, while extending the termination date with respect to \$225.2 million of such commitments to December 31, 2014.
+As a result of these transactions, we believe our overall liquidity position has strengthened.
+See Note 5 in our Notes to Consolidated Financial Statements for further information on the new financings.

 The Going Private Transaction was funded, in part, by \$100 million of drawdowns under our existing revolving credit facility.
-As of December 31, 2010, after giving effect to the Going Private Transaction, our outstanding total indebtedness would have been \$2.065 billion.
-As of the same date, we would have had \$220.7 million of unused and available lines under our revolving credit facility, all available to be borrowed and used for general corporate purpose, after taking into account \$9.6 million of letters of credit.
+As of December 31, 2010, after giving effect to the Going Private Transaction, our outstanding total indebtedness would have been \$1.619 billion.
+As of the same date, we would have had \$194.8 million of unused and available lines under our revolving credit facility, all available to be borrowed and used for general corporate purpose, after taking into account \$9.4 million of letters of credit.